lumapps/commit-message-validator/README.md

 - The first line of the commit message (the "Subject") cannot be longer than 70 characters.
 - Any other line of the commit message cannot be longer 100 characters!
+- The body and footer are optional, but depends on the type some information can be mandatory.

 This allows the message to be easier to read on github as well as in various git tools.